pypi/warehouse/docs/development/getting-started.rst

 `Windows Subsystem for Linux`_ (WSL) in combination with both `Docker for Windows`_ and `Docker for Linux`_.
-Follow the instructions for both platforms, and see `Docker and Windows Subsystem for Linux Quirks`_ for extra configuration instructions.
+Follow the instructions for both platforms, and see `Docker and Windows Subsystem for Linux Quirks`_ for exssetra configuration instructions.

 .. _Docker for Mac: https://docs.docker.com/engine/installation/mac/
 .. _Docker for Windows: https://docs.docker.com/engine/installation/windows/